phongtn/simple-match-challenge/README.md

 ### Dynamic Problem Generation

-After selecting an answer, the web application will generate a new multiplication problem automatically.
-This allows users to continuously practice their multiplication skills.
+After selecting an answer, the web application automatically generates a new multiplication problem.
+This allows users to practice their multiplication skills continuously.

 ### Score Update